 Mini Greenhouse Materials

-We have included one wooden framed mini-greenhouse because we think it looks rather lovely, but our main material of choice for the frames are powdered steel.
+We have included one mini wooden framed mini-greenhouse because we think it looks rather lovely, but our main material of choice for the frames are powdered steel.
 There is no point making life hard for yourself and if you’re going to need to treat and or paint frames every couple of years, then it’s taking time away from other things that you can be doing.
-So if you decide to go for a wooden framed greenhouse then make sure it’s treated and you keep up to date with its maintenance.
+So if you decide to go for a mini wooden greenhouse then make sure it’s treated and you keep up to date with its maintenance.